omnicorum-dev/tama/README.md

 ```

 Because tasks are plain files you can edit them by hand, diff them in git, grep across them, or write your own tooling on top.
+Additionally, you can put any related files in the folder next to the `task.txt` to keep everything together.

 ---